 This is a beautiful Hindu temple of Lord Shiva located close to the Darjeeling railway station.
 It was built in 1939 with the inspiration from the architecture of Pasupatinath temple complex of Katmandu, Nepal.

-An old Anglican Church, St. Andrew's is located on the Mall Road.
+St. Andrew's is an old Anglican Church in Darjeeling.
+It's located on the Mall Road.
 It has brass plaques that memorialize many well known old settlers of Darjeeling who came here in the 1800s.
 The church was built in the year 1843.
 Regular Sunday morning services are held at the church.

 Agnieszka Ludew (November 2015)